Updated: Jun 27

 In addition to the meetings, the Environment and Climate Change subcommittee in the House held a hearing on 13 PFAS policies, including a bill that requires the EPA administrator to designate the whole class of PFAS chemicals as a hazardous substance under Superfund (CERCLA), which means they would be eligible for cleanup using existing authority.

-Powerful testimony from Emily Marpe, a mother of three from New York whose drinking was is contaminated with PFAS, helped make the case for regulation: “I lost myself, my kids lost their mom, I was consumed with PFOA.
+Powerful testimony from Emily Marpe, a mother of three from New York whose drinking was contaminated with PFAS, helped make a case for regulation: “I lost myself, my kids lost their mom, I was consumed with PFOA.
 I couldn’t research enough.
 I still attend meetings today; it is my job to protect my family.
 The safety and security of our home fell from under our feet.”
 The hearing furthered discussions on this critical issue.

-Stel Bailey grew up in Brevard County, Florida surrounded by Patrick Air Force Base, Cape Canaveral Air Force Station, and the Kennedy Space Center where PFAS was used in firefighting foam.
-In 2013, her uncle, family dog, brother, father, and herself faced one cancer diagnosis after the other.
+Stel Bailey was raised in Brevard County, Florida, where three active installations utilized AFFF firefighting foam and detected the nation's third-highest levels of PFAS chemicals.
+In 2013, her uncle, family dog, brother, father, and herself were diagnosed with cancer.
 Bailey began crowdsourcing medical information from neighbors, classmates, and surrounding communities in 2014.
-She first learned of the PFAS contamination when the DoD report came out in the beginning of 2018.
+She first learned of the PFAS contamination when the DoD report came out at the beginning of 2018.

 Bailey formed Fight for Zero, a nonpartisan grassroots organization, and began independent testing with results of harmful contaminates in canals, rivers, wells, and traces of PFBA in the drinking water.
 She campaigned to safeguard military families, children, and communities from harmful toxins.